 As per evaluation by Legazpi and his company who started conquest of Cebu and the Visayas, Manila and the rest of Luzon, Laguna and the Camarines seemed to have been the most populous places of the archipelago.
 Negritos who were called Hai-tan (Aeta), seemed to have been more numerous or more evident.
 Aetas lived in the interior of the valleys and hills.
 They were regarded as “low in stature.”

 But there is a Barangay Taytay in Nagcarlan.
 There is also a Barangay Taytay and a Taytay Falls in the nearby town of Majayjay, which is now a wonderful tourist attraction.
 Nagcarlan and Majayjay are both riverine-rich.
 They were among the first towns of La Laguna that Franciscan Padre Juan Portocarrero de Plasencia, founded after that of Taytay and Antipolo in Rizal.

-Nevertheless, as recorded by Antonio Pigafetta, Magellan’s chronicler, the earliest Taytay town was first found by the escaping crew of Magellan after he was killed in Mactan in 1521.
+Nevertheless, Antonio Pigafetta, Ferdinand Magellan’s chronicler has it recorded.
+The earliest Taytay town was first found by the escaping crew of Magellan after he was killed in Mactan in 1521.
 Taytay was formally founded in 1623, more than a century later.
 It became the capital of the Spanish Province of Calamianes, the entire territory of Palawan, in 1818.
 Today, Taytay Municipality of Palawan has 31 barangays, and 4 Parishes that sooner will become a Diocese.
 Their hometown legend tells that Taytay was derived from the native word “talaytayan” which also meant a “bridge made of bamboo or wood.”

 Taytay is San Juan del Monte